pygfx/gltflib/README.md

 # gltflib

-Library for parsing, creating, and converting glTF 2.0 files in Python 3.6+.
+Library for parsing, creating, and converting glTF 2.0 files in Python.

 ## Overview